 - Is an ideal choice for high-traffic websites and applications that demand flexibility and scalability

-On a technical level, NoSQL database frameworks implement the CAP principles of Consistency, Availability, and Partition.
+On a technical level, NoSQL database frameworks implement the CAP principles of consistency, high availability, and partition.

-In contrast, SQL database solutions are governed by ACID principles: Atomicity, Consistency, Isolation, and Sturdiness.
+In contrast, SQL databases are governed by ACID principles: Atomicity, Consistency, Isolation, and Durability.

 - Uses Structured Query Language (SQL) to read and write data in structured tables

 - Is a relational database with a fixed schema to emphasize data integrity

 - Requires consistent data structure, formatting, and maintenance